aurimas13/Communication-of-Services/README.md

 # Docker
 Setup up of dockerfiles can be found [here](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/Dockerfile) for Consumer Event and [here](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/Dockerfile) for Propagator Event.
 After the requirements are met, the package is set at your directory and two Docker terminal windows are run, follow this<sup>1</sup>:
+Before running events on Docker, you will need to make a bit of changes in `config.py` & `.env` files:
+1) At Event Propagator's [config.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/config.py) ENDPOINT needs to be set on 3<sup>rd</sup> option.
+2) At Event Consumer's [.env](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/.env) PORT has to be assigned to the same as in 3<sup>rd</sup> step

 1) You need o build docker image on terminal run:
 ``` python